-However, meeting the basic legal requirements is not enough to ensure your will does what you want it to do.
-An effective will is one that meets state requirements, but also one that is matched to your particular needs and desires.
+However, meeting the basic legal requirements isn’t always enough to ensure your will does what you want it to do.
+Take care to add other crucial documents as necessary to meet state requirements while meeting your unique needs and desires.

-You don’t need to make a will or a trust to choose who inherits transfer-on-death assets – you simply need to make sure you choose your beneficiary in the manner required under the asset’s rules.
-For example, if you have a bank account that allows you to name a transfer-on-death beneficiary, that beneficiary will inherit the money in the account as soon as you die.
+You don’t need to make a will or trust to choose who inherits transfer-on-death assets.
+Simply select your beneficiary according to the asset’s rules.
+For example, if you have a bank account that allows you to name a transfer-on-death beneficiary, that beneficiary will inherit the money in the account upon your death.

 Planning for Incapacitation

 Estate plans can provide for more than your asset distribution after death.
 They can also prepare for health circumstances you may face while alive.

 No one wants to imagine a scenario in which they can no longer mentally manage their finances or make decisions for themselves.
 Although it’s painful to consider, you can’t ignore the possibility.

 According to the Centers for Disease Control and Prevention, 6.2 million Americans aged 65 and older have Alzheimer’s disease.
 That and other forms of dementia can render you incapable of managing your life.
 As painful as that loss of independence must be, the consequences of not preparing for the possibility may be even worse.

 It’s essential to protect yourself in case you lose capacity.
 Different types of power of attorney and medical directives can offer peace of mind regarding the unknown aspects of your future.

 A power of attorney is a legal tool allowing you (the “principal”) to bestow authority on another person (the “agent”).
 You might name an agent with general power of attorney or limited power of attorney to make specific decisions on your behalf and in your best interest.